Westbrook's 3-pointer lifts Thunder past Hawks 120-117 - News 12 Now

 TIP-INS

 Hawks: Atlanta played without G Dennis Schroder, who sat out with a left ankle injury and was replaced in the starting lineup by Belinelli.
-Schroder had started and played 32 minutes Wednesday vs. Indiana. … Prince went 1 of 3 from 3-point range and now has at least one 3-pointer in career-best 14 straight games. … Belinelli extended his streak of consecutive free throws to 28 … Atlanta is 2-7 vs. Western Conference teams this season.
+Schroder had started and played 32 minutes Wednesday vs. Indiana. … Prince went 1 of 3 from 3-point range and now has at least one 3-pointer in career-best 14 straight games. … Belinelli extended his streak of consecutive free throws to 28.

 Thunder: Westbrook was called for an unsportsmanlike technical foul with 3:24 left in the second quarter for shoving Malcolm Delaney after Delaney had fouled him. … Steven Adams had 16 points and 10 rebounds. … The Thunder now trail only 66-65 in their all-time series with the Hawks, including the franchise’s time in Seattle. … George and Westbrook entered the game ranked first and second, respectively, in the NBA in steals at 2.45 and 2.10.
 George had three steals against the Hawks, and Westbrook had two.